himanshuSaini19/delta-demo2/README.md

 # delta-demo2
-this is  DEMO FOR GIT AND GITHUB
+this is  DEMO FOR GIT AND GITHUB.